Wisconsin Supreme Court To Consider Reinstating Ballot Drop Boxes for 2024

 “Nothing prevents municipal clerks from agreeing to accept ballots at locations other than their own offices, including via secure ballot drop boxes placed elsewhere,” the organizations state in a court filing.

-Wisconsin Gov. Tony Evers (D) intervened in the litigation and is also asking the court to restore the use of drop boxes, which he says are a “secure” method for absentee ballot delivery that do not compromise “election integrity.”
+Wisconsin Gov. Tony Evers (D) intervened in the litigation and is also asking the court to restore the use of drop boxes, which he says are a “secure” method for absentee ballot delivery that does not compromise “election integrity.”
 Although drop boxes were widely utilized in Wisconsin during the 2020 election, they became contentious in the post-election period as a result of efforts by former President Donald Trump and other candidates to sow doubt in election results and throw out lawfully cast absentee votes.

 In urging the court to overrule Teigen and restore the use of drop boxes, Evers and the voting rights organizations emphasize how the state’s drop box ban has already adversely impacted Wisconsin voters and will — if left in place — continue to put them at risk of disenfranchisement in future elections.